 - 1. A valid score must be executed in such a way that a clear and direct hit can be ascertained, while within reason not leading to injury. - 2.
 In case an attack is performed in which a competitor hits 'through' the opponent upon impact, no score will be awarded. - 3.
 A score must at all times be executed with control and aim. - 4.
-A score is only valid if the attacker has visual contact with the place of contact where the score is aimed. - 5.
+A score is only valid if the attacker has visual contact with the opponent. - 5.
 The fact that 'Nunchaku-do' is a semi-contact sport in which the safety of the competitor is maintained through the measure of contact needs to be taken into account.